Strategy ResourcesTop 10 Strategy Books in 2023

-What are the top 10 strategy books for 2022?
+What are the top 10 strategy books for 2023?
 We’ve taken a really good look and come up with the list below.
-The list is in two parts, first, are the books published this year, and second, the all-time greats that every strategist should take the time to read.
+The list is in two parts, first, are the books published recently, not neccessarily in 2023, and second, the all-time greats that every strategist should take the time to read.
 Oh, we added an eleventh bonus book as well!

 What, exactly, is the metaverse?
 As pioneering theorist and venture capitalist Matthew Ball explains, it is the successor to the mobile internet that has defined the last two decades.
 The metaverse is a persistent, 3D, virtual world―a network of interconnected experiences and devices, tools and infrastructure, far beyond mere virtual reality.

 Augmented reality (AR) and virtual reality (VR) are part of a new wave of immersive technologies that offer huge opportunities for businesses, across industries and regardless of their size.
 Most people think of AR or VR as a new development in video gaming like Pokémon GO, or an expensive marketing campaign by the Nikes of the world.
 The truth is, businesses of any size can put these new technologies to immediate use.

 Mark W. Johnson and Josh Suskewicz introduce a new way of thinking and managing, called “future-back,” that enables any manager to become a practical visionary.
 Addressing the many barriers to change that exist in established organizations, they present a systematic approach to overcoming them

 If you want to look at yourself as a leader, then this is a book worth reading.
 Retired Navy SEAL Officer Jocko Willink delivers his powerful and pragmatic leadership methodology.
 Working from his own experiences and what he has seen in the world of leadership, Willink has produced what he refers to as a ‘field manual’ for leadership.